 Exchange students are not required to pay UM tuition; however, exchange students are required to pay for housing, meals, and fees.
 Once you are fully enrolled (12-20 credits for undergraduate students and 9 credits for graduate students), you can view the charges on your account by logging into CaneLink, going to your Student Center, and selecting 'Account Activity' from the drop down menu under the 'Finances' heading, and clicking '>>'.
-Note that housing and meal plan charges will not appear until you have a room assignment.
+Meal plan charges will not appear until early August.